 Drake’s song “Passionfruit” starts out with some syncopated arpeggios — none of which are even triads, so there’s your first functional harmony torpedo right there — and even if you cheat and label them by their implied triads, i – iv – v chords, it’s still not functioning tonally.
 That’s because these are modal chords, and according to Music Theory 101, modal chords don’t “function,” per se, they meander — like a lost monk chanting in the woods.

 + Learn more on Soundfly: Implied chords create implied moods.
-Learn how to harness the power of moody music using nothing but simple harmonic tricks in our course, Unlocking the Emotional Power of Chords.
+Learn how to harness the power of moody music and go beyond cliché chord progressions using nothing but simple harmonic tricks in our courses, Unlocking the Emotional Power of Chords and The Creative Power of Advanced Harmony.

 His other song on all the lists, “Humble,” uses the same dang motif, but without the chords, so it’s just the chord roots, ♭6, 5, and 1.
 These “5-1” scale notes are as close as we get to V – I functioning chords.
 Incidentally, this piano riff can also be heard in a Phrygian tonality as ♭2, 1, 4.